practicalli/clojure-web-services/repl-driven-development/index.md

 Integrant REPL is used to manage services actively being developed and provides access to the configuration to start services (`integrant.repl.state/config`) and the configuration of the running system state (`integrant.repl.state/system`)

-> TODO: add link to page in book that covers integrant

 ## Aero - defining environment profiles